CartoDB/carto-vl-training/training-v2/04-data-driven-styles.md

     * The [globalQuantiles function](https://carto.com/developers/carto-vl/reference/#cartoexpressionsglobalquantiles) takes two parameters: the column containing the data, and the number of buckets you want to divide the data into.
     * `global` is important here.
 That means all of the data in this map is being considered during the classification calculation.
 That's different than [viewportQuantiles](https://carto.com/developers/carto-vl/reference/#cartoexpressionsviewportquantiles).
       * The `viewportQuantiles` function only uses a subset of your data.
-        * The subset is can be all of the data in your map's viewport, which means that your data gets re-bucketed as you zoom in and out of the map, because on zoom more or less data is contained in the viewport.
+        * The subset can be all of the data in your map's viewport.
+That means your data gets re-bucketed as you zoom in and out of the map, because on zoom more or less data is contained in the viewport.
         * You can also define the subset of data using [filter](https://carto.com/developers/carto-vl/reference/#cartoexpressionsclustertime).

     Once we save these changes our map looks like this: